all

 What is PyTorch?

-PyTorch is a machine learning library that Facebook AI Research Lab developed.
-It was first introduced in 2016 and is distributed on the BSD license as free, open-source software.
+PyTorch is an open-source machine learning library developed by Facebook AI Research Lab, first released in 2016 and distributed free under the BSD licence.

 blue arrow to the left